top of page

 Sarga Bodywork continuing education classes in Portland, Oregon and Seattle, Washington are taught by Linda Caravia, LMT.

-Classes are intentionally kept small so students receive direct instruction and plenty of hands-on practice.
+Classes are intentionally kept small (6-8 total students) so students receive direct instruction, personalized feedback, and plenty of hands-on practice.

 Who is this class for?